-As of September 30, 2018, COHFA had completed 371 financings, of which approximately $7.7 billion in aggregate principal amount remain outstanding.
-These financings have ranged in size from several hundred thousand to over seven hundred million.
+As of September 30, 2021, COHFA had completed 399 financings, of which approximately $8.6 billion in aggregate principal amount remain outstanding.
+These financings have ranged in size from several hundred thousand to over one billion.

 COHFA serves healthcare providers located both throughout the State and throughout the country and ranging in size and type from small residential treatment to facilities for the mentally ill and developmentally disabled to facilities for the elderly and acute-care hospitals.

 Bond issues, both tax-exempt and taxable, are the primary types of COHFA financings.
 Such bonds can be publicly sold or privately placed, rated or unrated, credit enhanced or not, bear interest at fixed or variable interest rates, and have a maturity of not greater than forty years.

 COHFA has a tax-exempt leasing program primarily, but not exclusively, for equipment.
 COHFA works with the lessors and vendors of the borrowers choosing.
 While typically structured as capital leases, they can also be structured as operating leases under certain circumstances.
 These leases have a lower fee schedule than bond issues.